 It takes time to carry out a thorough investigation, draw up a report and a plan of corrective actions, and to implement the plan.
 You can ask your line manager or occupational safety and health representative for updates on the situation and when solutions are expected.

 The occupational safety and health authority supervises

-If your employer does not take appropriate measures to examine the cause for poor indoor air quality and to prevent exposure, you can call the occupational safety and health authority’s national helpline for advice and information.
+If your employer does not take appropriate measures to examine the cause for poor indoor air quality and to prevent exposure, you can call the occupational safety and health authority’s telephone service for advice and information.